-Beechwood Park School (hereafter the School), in line with its Mission, understands its responsibilities under the Equality Act 2010 to eliminate unlawful bullying (including cyber-bullying), discrimination, harassment, victimisation, discrimination and other conduct prohibited by the act, whether in or out of School.
+Beechwood Park School (hereafter the School) understands its responsibilities under the Equality Act 2010 to eliminate unlawful bullying (including cyber-bullying), discrimination, harassment, victimisation, discrimination and other conduct prohibited by the act, whether in or out of School.
 The School will not tolerate or condone any of these and will, where necessary, take disciplinary action.

-B: Legal Status
+Legal Status